decentraland-scenes/voxel-art-creator/README.md

-# Magica Cubes Example Scene
+# Magica Cube Example Scene

 ## Description
 A voxel art creator based on the amazing magicalvoxel.